crazywhalecc/static-php-cli/README.md

 | Linux   | :octocat: :computer: | :octocat: :computer: |
 | Windows |                      |                      |
 | FreeBSD | :computer:           | :computer:           |

-> macOS-arm64 is not supported for GitHub Actions, if you are going to build on arm, you can build it manually on your own machine.

 Currently supported PHP versions for compilation are: `7.3`, `7.4`, `8.0`, `8.1`, `8.2`, `8.3`.